pawnjester/sc-graphql/README.md

 - Clone this repository
 - Run `npm install` to install the dependencies
 - Create an `.env` file using the format in  `.env.sample` in the root folder.
+- Create your Postgres database with the details given in `.env`  file.
 - Run  ` sequelize db:migrate ` to run migrations on the database.
 - Run  `sequelize db:migrate:undo:all` to undo migrations if need be
 - Run  `npm run seeders` to run seeders to the database.